crybapp/.github/CODE_OF_CONDUCT.md

 Cryb is dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form.

-This code of conduct applies to all Cryb spaces, including Cryb repositories, both online and off.
+This code of conduct applies to all Cryb spaces, including Cryb repositories, both online and offline.
 Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of Cryb.

 Some Cryb spaces may have additional rules in place, which will be made clearly available to participants.